 This semester looks at the nature of pure love.
 We ask the following questions and more: What is love and is it who we really are?
 Is love innate and how is it increased or decreased?
 What is its source?
 What are the different expressions of love when it is enlightened by wisdom, and how is it affected when wisdom is absent?

-Part 4, Presence of Mind - This course is designed to help you to live in the present.
-We will consider the nature of the mind and how greater presence can lead to more self-awareness, insight and foresight.
+This course is designed to help you to live in the present moment.
+We will consider the nature of the mind and how greater presence of mind can lead to more self-awareness, insight and foresight.
 Being present may even allow one to find something valuable in difficult situations.
-We will also cover Plato’s Allegory Of The Cave as well as the very current topic of “Mindfulness”.
+We will also cover Plato’s Allegory of The Cave as well as the very current topic of “Mindfulness”.

-Part 10, The Law Of Three - Detachment and observation is key to not being bound to our typical reactions and ways of thinking.
+Detachment and observation is key to not being bound to our typical reactions and ways of thinking.
 This semester we study the three primary energies in nature, looking at both their positive and negative influences, and how we may control their levels to appropriately balance our lives?
-This knowledge is a key to self mastery.
+This knowledge is a key to self-mastery.

 This term looks at how to discover the essence of our true self by temporing the parts of our nature that are identified purely with the physical.
 We practice transcending the the over-active mind, letting it and body be our instruments, not masters.

 In this term we consider the succession of events which move us from ignorance to realization.
 Among these are Good Impulse, Decision, Effort, Insight and Abundance.